rdiachenko/rate-limiting/README.md

 - Basic: [`FixedWindowRateLimiter`](lib/src/main/java/com/rdiachenko/ratelimiting/FixedWindowRateLimiter.java).
 - Thread safe: WIP.

-The [Fixed Window Rate Limiting](https://www.rdiachenko.com/posts/arch/rate-limiting/fixed-window-algorithm/) algorithm is initialized with two key properties: the maximum number of requests allowed per window and the length of each window.
+The [Fixed Window Rate Limiting](https://www.rdiachenko.com/posts/arch/rate-limiting/fixed-window-algorithm/) algorithm is initialized with two key properties:
+- The maximum number of requests allowed per window.
+- The length of each window.

 As illustrated in the flow diagram below, a request is successfully processed if the current request count within the ongoing window does not exceed the maximum limit.
 If the limit is exceeded, the request is either rejected or delayed.
 A new window is initiated, and the request count is reset, when the request's timestamp falls outside the current window.

 ![Flow Diagram for Fixed Window Algorithm](docs/fixed-window-algorithm-flow-diagram.png "Flow Diagram for Fixed Window Algorithm")